 Flor de Barcelona

 This is probably the most famous and most used out of all the tiles in Barcelona, so much so that it has become the urban symbol of the city.
 It was introduced in 1926 and seen as the main tile in the neighbourhood L’Eixample.

 This pattern is famous amongst tourists as well as locals and can be seen printed on everything from bags, clothing, chocolate bars, purses, jewellery, and local company’s logos.

 La Ruta del Modernisme

 Translated: The Modernism Rout.
 This tile might be the most noticeable out of all the tiles in Barcelona since it has a red circle in the middle.
 It is a round shaped Flor de Barcelona tile that marks all the important modernist buildings or symbols in Barcelona.
 In total, there are 115 of these tiles spread around the city.
 So, when ever you see one, make sure to look up and find what this tile is representing!

 This is considered to be the second most famous tile in the city and is designed by the well known Antoni Gaudí.
 Initially, this tile was only meant for la Pedrera.
 This is another name for one of Gaudi’s famous buildings in Barcelona, also called Casa Mila.

 Passeig de Gràcia

 The luxury shopping street of Barcelona.
-On the right side of the street (going uptown) between Gran Via and Diputació, you can find some of the last original Gaudí street tiles.
+On the right side of the street (going uptown) between Gran Via and Diputació, you can find some of the last original Gaudí street tiles in Barcelona.